 Workshops also are provided through several colleges and universities.
 At the workshop, participants will be introduced to several activities as well as to suggested teaching techniques, ideas for using the activities, and philosophies behind the programs.

-Email the WILD/PLT coordinator to receive email notification of upcoming training opportunities.
+Email the Aquatic Education Program to receive email notification of upcoming training opportunities.

 Project Learning Tree

 The Project Learning Tree Pre-K - 8th grade guide contains activities relating to trees, forestry, the interrelationships between organisms and their environment, and other ecological concepts.
 PLT is correlated to the National Standards for Science and Social Studies.